-Several years ago, I walked into my therapist’s office, sat down and said “If C goes away to college at age 18, I have 4,372 more dinners to cook.”
+Several years ago, I walked into my therapist’s office, sat down and said, “Before C leaves for college at age 18, I have 4,372 more dinners to cook.”

 If you feel overwhelmed by the thought of cooking dinner every night, I suggest you avoid making a similar calculation.
 Instead, I urge you give meal planning a try.

 Benefits of meal planning

 Reduces food waste.
 You don’t buy more food than you need.
 That is, unless you plan on cooking seven-course meals every night.
 If you plan elaborate meals—or even not-so-elaborate meals—every day you’ll wind up with little bits and pieces of ingredients you won’t use and you’ll have more food on hand than you can possibly eat.

 Saves time.
 “I think I’ll make but I’m out of .”
 Sound familiar?
 By planning your meals ahead of time, you’ll shop more efficiently and eliminate those last-minute trips to the grocery store during peak hours.